 UFL to NFL Signings Update

-ARLINGTON, TEXAS - The United Football League today announced 11 more of its players have signed contracts with National Football League (NFL) teams.
-As of today, 39 total signings involving 38 UFL players, who made appearances during the 2025 season, have signed with NFL teams.
+ARLINGTON, TEXAS - The United Football League today announced five more of its players have signed contracts with National Football League (NFL) teams.
+As of today, 45 total signings involving 44 UFL players, who made appearances during the 2025 season, have signed with NFL teams.

 Below is a list of players who most recently signed: